-In this section we present extended numerical results in the case of a CRRA utility function with $0 < \gamma < 1$.
-This utility function, which is the most commonly used in the literature, belongs to the class of hyperbolic absolute risk aversion (HARA) utility functions.
+In this section we present extended numerical results in the case of the CRRA utility function with $0 < \gamma < 1$.
+This utility, which is the most commonly used in the literature, belongs to the class of hyperbolic absolute risk aversion (HARA) utility functions.
 Using these functions the Merton's portfolio problem without transaction costs admits closed form solutions.
-Therefore it is possible to compare these exact solutions with the numerical results in the presence of liquidity costs.
-The main alternative in this class would be to consider the exponential utility which implies a constant absolute risk aversion.
-However, if we consider our portfolio problem without transaction costs and exponential utility, the optimal strategy would be to maintain constant the discounted amount of money invested in the risky asset, which appears to be a very unrealistic policy (see Korn, 1997, chapter 3).
-In all the case studies we have set the values $B{\min} = S{\min} = -20$, $L{\min} = 0$, $L{\max} = 100$, $TOL=10^{-5}$ (the tolerance error in the PSOR algorithm), TOL2=0.001 (the tolerance error to exit from the iterated optimal stopping cycle).
-In the following, we investigate the form of the
+Therefore it is possible to compare these exact solutions with the numerical results in the presence of transaction costs and solvency constraints.
+The main alternative would be to consider the exponential utility which implies a constant absolute risk aversion (see, for instance, Liu (2004)).
+However, if we consider our portfolio problem without transaction costs and exponential utility, the optimal strategy would be to maintain constant the discounted amount of money invested in the risky asset, independently of investor's wealth, which appears to be a rather unrealistic policy (see Korn (1997), chapter 3, and Merton (1969)).
+In all the case studies we set the values $B{\min} = S{\min} = -20$, $L{\max} = 100$, TOL= 10^{-5} (the tolerance threshold in the PSOR algorithm), TOL2=0.001 (the tolerance threshold to exit from the iterated optimal stopping cycle).